-In some cases, it’s used to denote the name and credentials of the speaker on screen and in another context, it’s used to provide users extra information in the context of the video that enhances the video watching experience for the audience.
-In every use-case lower thirds uses the power of text on videos to build better content retention and association for users.
+In some cases, it’s used to denote the name and credentials of the speaker on screen, and in another context, it’s used to provide users extra information in the context of the video that enhances the video watching experience for the audience.
+In every use-case, lower thirds use the power of text on videos to build better content retention and association for users.

-Here are few tips that could help with creating beautiful lower thirds on your video:
+Here are a few tips that could help with creating beautiful lower thirds on your video:

 It’s important to choose a font that is readable and goes well with the theme of the video.
 On the readability front, a golden rule you could follow is to have san serif fonts.
 Serif fonts could make it difficult for viewers to get it fast.
 When it comes to the theme of the video, you could check out what fonts go well with your video type.
 Here’s a great resource to find what fonts go well with different video themes.